History of Europe: Recent history

-The end of the Cold War came in a series of events from 1979 to 1991, mainly in Eastern Europe.
-In the end, these brought the fall of the Iron Curtain, the German reunification and the end of Soviet control over their Eastern European satellites and their worldwide network of communist parties in a friendly chain reaction from the Pan-European Picnic in 1989.
-The finals brought the division of the Soviet Union into 15 non-communist states in 1991.

-Italian historian Federico Romero reports that observers at the time emphasized that:

-The systemic and ideological confrontation between capitalism and communism had faded away.
-The geopolitical partition of Europe was no more.
-Nuclear deterrence was morphing into a less armed, almost hypothetical version of its previous self.
-Superpower rivalry was rapidly wound up with cascading effects in various areas of the world.
+Western Europe began economic and then political integration, with the aim to unite the region and defend it.
+This process included organisations such as the European Coal and Steel Community and the Council of Europe.
+The Solidarność movement in the 1980s weakened the Communist government in Poland.
+At the time the Soviet leader Mikhail Gorbachev initiated perestroika and glasnost, which weakened Soviet influence in Europe.
+In 1989 after the Pan-European Picnic the Iron Curtain and the Berlin Wall came down and Communist governments outside the Soviet Union were deposed.
+In 1990 the Federal Republic of Germany absorbed East Germany.
+In 1991 the Communist Party of the Soviet Union in Moscow collapsed, ending the USSR, which split into fifteen independent states.
+The most violent dissolution happened in Yugoslavia.
+Four out of six Yugoslav republics declared independence and for most of them a violent war ensued, in some parts lasting until 1995.
+In 2006 Montenegro seceded and became an independent state.
+Kosovo's government unilaterally declared independence from Serbia on 17 February 2008.

-Following the end of the Cold War, the European Economic Community pushed for closer integration, co-operation in foreign and home affairs, and started to increase its membership into the neutral and former communist countries.
-In 1993, the Maastricht Treaty established the European Union, succeeding the EEC and furthering political co-operation.
-The neutral countries of Austria, Finland and Sweden acceded to the EU, and those that didn't join were tied into the EU's economic market via the European Economic Area.
+The European Economic Community pushed for closer integration, co-operation in foreign and home affairs, and started to increase its membership into the neutral and former communist countries.
+In 1993, the Maastricht Treaty established the European Union, succeeding the EEC.
+The neutral countries of Austria, Finland and Sweden acceded to the EU, and those that did not join were tied into the EU's economic market via the European Economic Area.
 These countries also entered the Schengen Agreement which lifted border controls between member states.

-The Maastricht Treaty created a single currency for most EU members.
-The euro was created in 1999 and replaced all previous currencies in participating states in 2002.
-The most notable exception to the currency union, or eurozone, was the United Kingdom, which also did not sign the Schengen Agreement.
+The euro was created in 1999 and replaced all previous currencies in participating states in 2002, forming the eurozone.

 The EU did not participate in the Yugoslav Wars, and was divided on supporting the United States in the 2003–2011 Iraq War.
 NATO was part of the war in Afghanistan, but at a much lower level of involvement than the United States.

+In the post–Cold War era, NATO and the EU have been gradually admitting most of the former members of the Warsaw Pact.
 In 2004, the EU gained 10 new members.
 (Estonia, Latvia, and Lithuania, which had been part of the Soviet Union; Czech Republic, Hungary, Poland, Slovakia, and Slovenia, five former-communist countries; Malta, and the divided island of Cyprus.)
 These were followed by Bulgaria and Romania in 2007.
-Russia's regime had interpreted these expansions as violations against NATO's promise to not expand "one inch to the east" in 1990.
-Russia engaged in a number of bilateral disputes about gas supplies with Belarus and Ukraine which endangered gas supplies to Europe.
-Russia also engaged in a minor war with Georgia in 2008.
+Russia's regime interpreted these expansions as violations against NATO's promise to not expand "one inch to the east" in 1990.
+Russia engaged in bilateral disputes about gas supplies with Belarus and Ukraine which endangered the European supply, and engaged in a war with Georgia in 2008.

-Supported by the United States and some European countries, Kosovo's government unilaterally declared independence from Serbia on 17 February 2008.